kudashevs/rake-php/README.md

 The `Rake` class accepts some configuration options:
 ```
+'modifiers' => []               # A string, an instance or an array of Modifiers
-'stoplist' => 'string'       # A valid txt file with a list of stop words
+'stoplist' => Stoplist::class   # A Stoplist instance that provides a list of stop words
 'exclude' => []                 # An array of words that will be excluded from the stoplist
 'include' => []                 # An array of words that will be included in the stoplist
 ```

 **Note:** At the moment of instantiation, the `Rake` class may throw a few exceptions: `InvalidOptionType`.
 The exceptions